tytydraco/yessleep/out/Broken_by_the_night.md

 There is a mysterious trait of sleeping pills known as kindling, which makes it harder to withdraw from the same drug twice.

 My heart knows.
-This second time obliterated me.
+The second withdrawal obliterated me.

 Coming up on the anniversary of the first night that started all the sleepless ones to follow, I keep thinking back to this time last year… healthy and strong, chemical-free, soundly sover, my world in motion, a new moon rising, criss-crossing shimmering sea-waves, embarking on what I thought was becoming — like a lightening strike — the brightest chapter of my life.
 I’d always heard, “From the brightest day, comes the darkest night.”